madetech/academy_2020_mob/mars-rover-kata-demo-notes.md

+# Explanation for this copy of this file

+I wanted to check out various earlier commits in mars rover while still referring back to this file, so I've put a copy here.

 # Intro

 This project has been developed with the aim of demonstrating various software development principles (mostly relating to SOLID and ATDD).
 These are notes to aid a demo by pointing out things demonstrated by particular commits.